josjeromeijn/Horizontal-transfer-TE-fungi/README.md

 e.g.:
 node1__Zymtr1__Phaal1__fungi__100957at4751

-The amount of jobs in this pipeline are too much to handle for Snakemake.
+The amount of jobs in this pipeline are too much to handle for Snakemake (>4 million BUSCO gene comparisons x 3 jobs).
 Therefore, we've found a work-around by